ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Conclusion

 \section{Conclusion}

 We presented ProGRank, a post hoc, training-free retriever-side defence against corpus poisoning in dense-retriever RAG.
-ProGRank stress-tests query--passage pairs under mild randomized perturbations and reranks them using probe-gradient instability signals computed on a small fixed parameter subset, instantiated in our experiments as a LayerNorm module at layer $L$.
-Rather than assuming that all poisoned passages are intrinsically unstable, ProGRank targets a practically important subset of optimization-driven poisoning attacks whose retrievability relies on perturbation-sensitive matching signals.
-Across three datasets, multiple dense retrievers, and representative poisoning attacks, ProGRank consistently reduces poisoned Top-$K$ exposure and achieves the lowest macro-average judge-based ASR in end-to-end evaluation, while remaining effective under the adaptive attack settings considered in this work.
+ProGRank stress-tests query--passage pairs under mild randomized perturbations and reranks them using probe-gradient instability signals from a small fixed parameter subset.
+It targets optimization-driven poisoning attacks whose retrievability relies on perturbation-sensitive matching signals, without assuming that all poisoned passages are intrinsically unstable.
+Across three datasets, multiple retrievers, and representative attacks, ProGRank reduces poisoned Top-$K$ exposure and achieves the lowest macro-average judge-based ASR in end-to-end evaluation, including under the adaptive attack settings considered in this work.
+Our evaluation focuses on controlled candidate-pool reranking, and future work will study larger-scale deployment with approximate-nearest-neighbor first-stage retrieval and different top-$B$ sizes.